Taunton Deane

 Venue:-

-around the tennis courts to the gym.
-The gate is in the centre of the map at
+walk around the tennis courts to the gym.
+The gate is in the centre of the map

 in front of the main building of King’s College.